jbeyerstedt/kirby-plugin-kirbytextRaw/README.md

 **version:** v1.1.1

 ## Notice for Kirby 3
+This plugin might become obsolete in some use cases, because of the new kirby function `kirbytags()`, which renders all kirbytags, but no markdown.

 This plugin has been adapted for kirby 3, but because major changes are needed, a new branch was created.
 You will find the kibry 3 compatible version in the branch `kirby3`.